Junioruch/devops-code-challenge/README.md

 You will be evaluated on the ease to replicate your infrastructure.
 This is a combination of quality of the instructions, as well as any scripts to automate the overall setup process.

 # Setup your environment
-Install nodejs.
+Created a vpc with two subnets, one private and one public Created a route table created two security groups and one IAM role for ssm Install nodejs.
 Binaries and installers can be found on nodejs.org. https://nodejs.org/en/download/